BBK-PiJ-2015-87/blender_scripts/README.md

-find position of 1 pivot point find position of 2 pivot point find the mid point of these pivot points move (or translate ) objects using coordinates of mid point
+move pivot points to center of objects find position of 1 pivot point  (bpy.data.objects['Sphere1'].location) find position of 2 pivot point (bpy.data.objects['Sphere2'].location) find the mid point of these pivot points move (or translate ) objects using coordinates of mid point

+1. moveto = bpy.data.objects['Sphere'].location * (-1) //find inverse vector to use in translation
+2. bpy.ops.transform.translate(value=moveto)